JustinShenk/fer/README.md

 INSTALLATION
 ============

-Currently FER only supports Python3.4 onwards.
+Currently FER only supports Python 3.6 onwards.
 It can be installed through pip:

 ```bash